 The popularity of land trusts has increased dramatically in recent years as people across the nation have become more and more concerned about the unmitigated loss of open space in their communities.
 As they see subdivisions and commercial real estate supplant the open space they once enjoyed, they are turning to land trusts as a cooperative, community-based method of preserving some of the remaining land in their area.

-Today there are more than 1,300 land trusts in the United States, operating independent of government and working at the grass roots level to help save open spaces, natural lands, and special places in their local communities.
+Today there are more than 1,300 land trusts in the United States, operating independently of government and working at the grassroots level to help save open spaces, natural lands, and special places in their local communities.
 Won’t you join us today?

 The Davie Area Land Trust is a community-based membership organization comprised of concerned local citizens.
 We are dedicated to perpetuating the agricultural, recreational, scenic, and historic values of our local lands for the enjoyment of present and future generations.